 How Do You Serve Vegan Fruit Compound Butter?

-Vegan Compound Fruit Butter is incredibly versatile.
+Compound butter is incredibly versatile.
 It is perfect served on hot toast, crumpets, muffins, beer bread, but is just as great on waffles or pancakes too!
 You could even serve it spread on a slice of fruit loaf or banana bread.